YOzaz/Laravel-SwiftMailer/README.md

-# Laravel 4 and SwiftMailer integrator
+# Laravel 4 and Swift Mailer integrator

 Package, which tries to solve long-term daemon worker issue.
 For reference: